datarightsngo/datarights.ngo/content/cases/dataretention/timeline.md

 ---

-Following the Court of Justice of the EU (CJEU) ruling, the case is now back to the Conseil d'État in France.
+Following the Court of Justice of the EU (CJEU) ruling, the case is now back to the French Council of State (or Conseil d'État).
 *Details of the case are only available in French.
 [See how to participate to translations](/action/translate/)*

 <div class="event-date">Dec.
 2014</div>